F3rika/mapPat/docs/source/inReqCounts.rst

 These data are essential to visualise and represent the circulation of pathogens variants, lineages and mutations using mapPat.

-The following counts table are required/used by mapPat:
+The following counts table are used by mapPat:

 #. ``Epiweek.Var.COUNTRY.csv``
 	| Collects the number of sequenced genomes for each named variant calculated per week/month at national level.